Heroic Age (TV series): Storyline

-During the many attacks on the Argonaut the crew begins to warm up to Age, they had been fearful of his powers as a Nodos.
+During the many attacks on the Argonaut, the crew begins to warm up to Age, they had been fearful of his powers as a Nodos.
 The Silver tribesman Phaetho O assigns himself the role of "testing" Age, destroying the Argonaut and all the Iron Tribe on it.
-After Age drives Phaetho O away and saves his tribe they all begin to accept him.
+After Age drives Phaetho O away and saves his tribe, they all begin to accept him.
 Iolaous Oz Mehelim of the Yunos knights is jealous of Age but warms up to him after the attack on Titarros.
-Once they escape the battle against Phaetho O at Titarros the Argonaut crew arrives near the Cemetery belt where they are again attacked by Phaetho O and the Bronze Tribe accompanying him, here Age fights another Nodos whom had visited him on Titarros.
-During the fight the Argonaut manages to escape however in order to do so Age had to stay behind to fight.
-The Argonaut warps to what they think is an unoccupied place and end up running into stragglers from the Bronze Tribe, rather than fight they attempt to run only to be cornered by an enormous fleet. the fleet is also Iron Tribe, after saving the Argonaut that fleet accompanies them and they leave to help Age.
+Once they escape the battle against Phaetho O at Titarros, the Argonaut crew arrives near the Cemetery belt where they are again attacked by Phaetho O and the Bronze Tribe accompanying him.
+Here, Age fights another Nodos who had visited him on Titarros.
+During the fight, the Argonaut manages to escape; however, to do so, Age had to stay behind to fight.
+The Argonaut warps to what they think is an unoccupied place and ends up running into stragglers from the Bronze Tribe.
+Rather than fight, they attempt to run, only to be cornered by an enormous fleet.
+The fleet is also Iron Tribe, after saving the Argonaut that fleet accompanies them and they leave to help Age.

-After reaching back to Duey, word had spread throughout humanity of the Argonaut's success and Dhianeila's brothers used the momentum to successfully convince humanity to launch a counter-offensive against the Silver and Bronze Tribes.
-With humanity united under the Junos family, the Silver Tribe throws the full might of their forces along with their 4 Nodos's to destroy humanity.
+After reaching back to Duey, word had spread throughout humanity of the Argonaut's success, and Dhianeila's brothers used the momentum to successfully convince humanity to launch a counter-offensive against the Silver and Bronze Tribes.
+With humanity united under the Junos family, the Silver Tribe throws the full might of their forces, along with their 4 Nodos's to destroy humanity.
 As the fighting intensifies, the humans move towards the Golden Tribes' old home world.
-At the last moment, contact is made both between the Silver Tribe, humanity, and the Nodos of each side.
-Dhianeila brings the Silver Tribe to accept a ceasefire and Age is shown to be the "key" to opening a portal to the universe into which the Golden Tribe has moved.
+At the last moment, contact is made between the Silver Tribe, humanity, and the Nodos of each side.
+Dhianeila brings the Silver Tribe to accept a ceasefire, and Age is shown to be the "key" to opening a portal to the universe into which the Golden Tribe has moved.

 When this portal is opened, the Silver Tribe moves on to this other universe and passes all of its knowledge to humanity, including the ability to control the Bronze Tribe.
-However, during the battle, Age is missing after he opened the gateway; some believed he died in the process, while others believed he'll return one day.
-Honoring Age's wish, Dhianeila dedicated the next few years of her life to restore Age's home planet.
+However, during the battle, Age is missing after he opened the gateway; some believed he died in the process, while others believed he would return one day.
+Honoring Age's wish, Dhianeila dedicated the next few years of her life to restoring Age's home planet.

 Four years later, Humanity has now brought order throughout the universe.
-With the Silver's Tribe's technology, humanity had advanced further and rebuilt Earth.
-Dhianeila and the Argonaut's team has succeeded in restoring Age's home, but through it all, she missed Age the most.
-Just as she was about to leave the only planet that gives her some comfort, the Golden Tribe's gateway opened and revealed that Age was alive, and he and Dhianeila were reunited.
+With the Silver Tribe's technology, humanity had advanced further and rebuilt Earth.
+Dhianeila and the Argonauts' team have succeeded in restoring Age's home, but through it all, she missed Age the most.
+Just as she was about to leave the only planet that gave her some comfort, the Golden Tribe's gateway opened and revealed that Age was alive, and he and Dhianeila were reunited.